zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 For an [undelegated test] it is possible to intentionally insert data for [out-of-bailiwick] name servers that do not match what is found in public DNS.
-This Test Case will then report this as an ERROR which might not match the users expectation.
+This Test Case will then report this as an ERROR which may not match the users expectation.

 It is assumed that the name servers of the parent zone behave the same way for the parent zone as when [BASIC01] was run.